HarvardMapCollection/tutorials/census/census2agol/index.md

-# Prepare US Census Data for Use in ArcGIS Online Mini Series
+# Census Data to ArcGIS Online Starter Pack

 This tutorial series will equip you with the skills needed to work with United States census data in ArcGIS Online.